nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager.rst

 For a usage example of the Event Manger module and event structure in the |NCS|, see the :ref:`lib_caf` (CAF).

-See the :ref:`app_evt_mgr_sample` sample for a simple example of how to use the Application Event Manager.
+See the :ref:`app_event_manager_sample` sample for a simple example of how to use the Application Event Manager.

 Events
 ******